whatdoineed2do/audiotag/README.md

 # audiotag
 Command line multi audio format meta tagging util

-Command line utility based on `TagLib (v1.11.1)` to read/write basic meta information to the follow file formats:
+Command line utility based on `TagLib (v1.11.1)` to read/write basic meta information to the following common audio file formats:
 - `MP3`
 - `flac`
-- `M4a` (.m4a MP4 audio)
+- `M4a`

 Basic functionality to:
-- unified interface across all supported formats: goodbye to different tag names in [`metaflac`](https://xiph.org/flac/documentation_tools_metaflac.html) vs [`id3tag`](https://man.archlinux.org/man/extra/id3lib/id3tag.1.en) etc for simple tagging
+- unified interface across all supported formats: goodbye to different tag names in [`metaflac`](https://xiph.org/flac/documentation_tools_metaflac.html) vs [`id3tag`](https://man.archlinux.org/man/extra/id3lib/id3tag.1.en) vs [`ffmpeg`](https://ffmpeg.org/ffmpeg-all.html#Metadata-1) etc for simple tagging
 - clean - strip all tags except for very basic artist/title/genre etc
-- sync - copy existing tag (ie ID3v2) to another tag (ie APE) for MP3
+- sync - copy existing tags from other files or within same file, ie `APE` to `ID3v2` on `MP3`
 - delete - delete tags from file
-- UTF8 tag data supported in tags which support it (NOT in ID3v1)
+- UTF8 tag data supported in tags which support it (NOT in `ID3v1`)

-`ffmpeg/libavfilter` will allow for more accurate file determination based on actual file container type, rather than file extension.
+Using `ffmpeg/libavfilter` will allow for more accurate file determination based on actual file container type, rather than file extension.

-Based heavily on the `tagwritter` util from `TabLib` and previous mp3tag
+Based heavily on the `tagwritter` util from `TabLib`.

 Multiple commands can be chained together in a single execution - however the file is only written to disk once.
 The output can be of two useful forms: